-This guide should not be used for providing investment advice and it is purely for educational and informational purposes only.
+This guide has been prepared in order to meet regulatory requirements, it should not be used for providing investment advice and it is purely for educational and informational purposes only.
 This is not an offer of investment.

-Risk Warning - When investing in structured products your investments are at risk, structured products are complex, difficult to understand, expose you to multiple risks and are designed to be held to maturity.
+Risk Warning - When investing in structured products your capital is at risk, Structured Products are complex, difficult to understand, expose you to multiple risks and are designed to be held to maturity.
 Investments go up as well as down and you may also lose some or all of your investment.

-BROKERCREDITSERVICE STRUCUTRED PRODUCTS PLC (BCS SP PLC) does not provide financial advice.
-Please consult a financial adviser before investing if necessary.
+BrokerCreditService Structured Products Plc (BCS SP PLC) and its affiliates do not provide financial advice- Please consult a financial adviser before investing.
 Past performance is not a guide to future performance.